Knife attacks

 Situational awareness

-This applies as much to unarmed attacks as to knife attacks, but if you ‘feel’ that a place or situation you find yourself in might be very dangerous, then get out of that situation as soon as you can.
+This applies as much to unarmed attacks as to knife attacks, but if you ‘feel’ that a place or situation you find yourself in might be very dangerous, then get out of there as soon as you can.
 This might stop the situation from developing any further and no one gets stabbed.
+This is where martial arts training may make you feel more confident and you may be able to walk away calmly without indicating that you are an easy target.
+However, these things won’t deter a frenzied knife attack by determined individuals.

 Attack to defend